mikenoethiger/bank-server/readme.md

 docker rm -f bank-sever
 ```

-## Client Usage
+## Docker Client Usage

 The same docker image also contains the compiled CLI client.
-If both, the client and the server run in a container they need to be connected to the same docker network, otherwise the client can't reach the server.
+If both, the client and the server run in a container they need to be connected to the same docker network in order to communicate with each other.

-Create a docker network (excute for once only):
+Create a docker network (excute only once):

 ```
 docker network create bank-server